abourget/ledger/README.md

   with any software.

-* `json2ledger` will read the same file, and produce a .ledger file, properly formatted
+* `json2ledger` will read the same file, and produce a .ledger file, properly formatted (not yet implemented)

-* `ledgerfmt` will be similar to `gofmt` in that it parses the input file, indents and aligns according to conventions, and outputs the file back, without any semantic changes or interpretation of the data.
+* `ledgerfmt` will be similar to `gofmt` in that it parses the input file, indents and aligns according to conventions, and outputs the file back, without any semantic changes or interpretation of the data. (not yet implemented)

-*Longer term goal*: do the mathematical computations of the original Ledger program.
+**Longer term goal**: do the mathematical computations of the original Ledger program.